Learn About Employment Verification and Reference Checks

 What Employers Check

-The answer is that it depends.
-It depends on how much verification the employer does during the hiring process.
+How much employers check depends on how much verification they do during the hiring process.
 Some employers will confirm, very thoroughly, every detail of your resume or application.
-They will not only confirm everything on your resume but will also call all of your references.
+This includes calling all of your references.
 They might even ask your references for a summary of your character and/or work ethic.
 The most important question they'll ask your references is if they'd hire you again if given the chance.

-When listing employment dates on your resume, you don't need to list the month and year if you were in a position for over a year.
-For example, you can say 2015–2017 instead of May 2015–August 2017.
+When listing employment dates on your resume, you don't need to list the month and year if you were in a position for more than a year.
+For example, you can list 2015–2017 instead of May 2015–August 2017.
 By only including the year, you can cover some employment gaps that were only a couple months long.

 Keep in mind, there are a lot of people who have been out of work for a long time.
 It's not going to be a big concern for most employers because so many candidates are in the same situation.
 Finally, if you're asked why you weren't working during an interview, tell the truth.

-It's perfectly acceptable to say that you were home with your family, or laid off, or whatever else you might have been doing.
-Just focus on emphasizing your strong work ethic, before, during, and after your time off of work.
+It's perfectly acceptable to say you were home with your family, laid off, or whatever else you might have been doing.
+Just focus on emphasizing your strong work ethic, before, during, and after your time out of work.

 Finally, as mentioned above, you can simply leave certain jobs out of your resume.
 You do not need to include all of your experience.
 Therefore, you can leave out jobs in the past that are completely unrelated to the position you’re applying for.
-Take a look at resume and cover letter samples to get some ideas on how to write a resume that will work for your situation.
+It's also a good idea to review resume and cover letter samples to get some ideas on how different situations can be handled.

 If a job application requires you to include the contact information of your last employer, but you know that person might give you a bad reference, there are things you can do to make yourself look better.
 First, include other references on your list who you know will give you glowing reviews.
 These can be other former employers, clients, vendors, or personal references.